momentum-xyz/docs/docs/learn/what-is.md

 # WTF is Momentum?

-Momentum is software technology used to build browser based 3D worlds without physical restraints and *with* utility, enabling collective online and on-chain activities in a massively multiplayer setting.
+Momentum is software stack used to build browser based 3D worlds without physical restraints and *with* utility, enabling collective online and on-chain activities in a massively multiplayer setting.

 Originated in 2020 to solve our own problem: hosting the 4th annual 48-hour Odyssey Hackathon with 3000 participants from 60 countries.
 Because of COVID, this couldn’t happen physically.
 So we built our own Online Mass Collaboration Arena.